 How to Make Stopwatch in React

-In this article, we are going to make a stopwatch in react.
-Like a basic stopwatch we will have a display to show time, then we will have basic buttons for start, stop, resume and reset.
-As soon we will hit the start button, timer will be started and two buttons will appear stop and reset.
+In this article, we are going to make a stopwatch in React.
+Like a basic stopwatch, we will have a display to show time, then we will have basic buttons for start, stop, resume, and reset.
+As soon we hit the start button, a timer will be started and two buttons will appear stop and reset.
 By clicking stop, the timer will be stopped, and a resume button will appear.
 Lastly, the reset button will reset the timer back to 0 again.

 So basically this is going to be a beginner-friendly project, so let’s make this project step-by-step.